jshakes/jshakespeare.com/_source/_posts/2017-12-04-encoding-browser-friendly-video-files-with-ffmpeg.md

 ### Embed the files with `<video>`

-Now you can reference the files you’ve created with your HTML:
+Now you can reference the files you’ve created within your HTML:

 {% highlight html %}
 <video>